-WELCOMEWelcome to the Center on Reproductive Rights and Justice (CRRJ), the nation’s first multidisciplinary research center dedicated to issues of reproduction and designed to supportpolicy solutions by connecting people and ideas across the academic-advocate divide.
-We have been thrilled by the wide-ranging interest and enthusiasm expressed about CRRJ (pronounced “courage”) since its recent launch.
-As a lean operation still in its infancy, CRRJ can accept only a fraction of the invitations and offers it receives to collaborate and participate in various endeavors.
-At this stage in our development, we must concentrate on building a strong and stable foundation from which to grow.
-With that in mind, we have been focusing inward – clarifying our vision, assessing our resources, establishing our systems, and solidifying our existing programs.
-Now we are turning our attention outward – building bridges, gathering input, and inviting support.
+Welcome to the Center on Reproductive Rights and Justice (CRRJ), a multidisciplinary research center dedicated to issues of reproduction and designed to supportpolicy solutions by connecting people and ideas across the academic-advocate divide.
 If you would like to support our efforts as an investor or volunteer, please email us at email@example.com.
 If you would like to stay informed about our progress and pursuits, sign up for our newsletter here.